Charles Bassey

-Charles A. Bassey (born October 28, 2000) is a Nigerian basketball player for the San Antonio Spurs of the National Basketball Association (NBA).
+Charles Akemini Bassey (born October 28, 2000) is a Nigerian basketball player who last played for the Memphis Grizzlies of the National Basketball Association (NBA).
 He played college basketball for the Western Kentucky Hilltoppers.
 He was drafted by the Philadelphia 76ers in the 2021 NBA draft.

 Early life

 Bassey was born in Lagos, Nigeria, where he played soccer until age 12, standing 6 ft 1 in at the time.
 At that age, he was discovered by a youth basketball coach while Bassey was selling fried chicken on the side of a road and wearing flip-flops that were too small for him.
 He stopped playing soccer soon after, instead focusing on developing his basketball skills.
 At age 14, Bassey was named most valuable player (MVP) of basketball camp Giants of Africa, a program established by Toronto Raptors executive Masai Ujiri.

 High school career

 At age 14, Bassey stood 6 ft 10 in and moved to the United States to continue his basketball career at St. Anthony Catholic High School, a private school in San Antonio, Texas.
 By then, recruiting analysts considered him one of the best prospects in his class.
 As a freshman, Bassey averaged 20.2 points, 17.1 rebounds and 5.9 blocks per game, leading his team to the Texas Association of Private and Parochial Schools (TAPPS) title game.
 Bassey competed in the Jordan Brand Classic International Game, where he was named MVP.
 Before his sophomore season, Bassey was ruled ineligible by the TAPPS, with St. Anthony filing an appeal.
 He still made his season debut, and head coach Jeff Merritt was fired for playing an ineligible player.
 St. Anthony withdrew from the TAPPS and joined the Texas Christian Athletic League, allowing Bassey to become eligible again.

 For his junior season, Bassey transferred to DeSales High School in Louisville, Kentucky and began playing basketball for Aspire Basketball Academy in Louisville.
 He made the decision after Hennssy Auriantal, his legal guardian and an assistant coach at St. Anthony, was dismissed from the program.
 As a junior, he averaged 19.4 points and 12.8 rebounds per game.